CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/paton_computing_resources.rst.txt

 `this form <https://www.psc.edu/resources/software/gaussian/>`__ to gain access to Gaussian, or email them for help.

-You should also get in contact with an ACCESS admin in the group (Rob and Mihai as of March 2023) to be added to the allocations group for the lab.
+You should also get in contact with an ACCESS admin in the group (Mihai and Graham as of June 2023) to be added to the allocations group for the lab.

 Alpine
 ------